walokra/markdown-page-generator-plugin/Readme.md

 * copyDirectories :	Comma separead list of directories to copy to output directory, like: css,js,images
 * defaultTitle : if set the titleToken is replaced in every page.
 Otherwise the first h1 is used.
+* pegdownExtensions: Comma separated list of constants as specified in org.pegdown.Extensions.
+The default is TABLES.

 The output will be:
 * target/html/name_of_file.html